excid3/rails/guides/source/getting_started.md

 The form builder has included a CSRF token for security, configured the form for UTF-8 support, set the input field names and even added a disabled state for the submit button.

-Since we passed in a new `Product`, the form builder generated a form that will send a `POST` request to `/products` to create a new one.
+Because we passed a new `Product` instance to the form builder, it automatically generated a form configured to send a `POST` request to `/products`, which is the default route for creating a new record.

 To handle this, we first need to implement the `create` action in our controller.